 - This unit explores the use of mobile technologies, including tablets, smartphones and digital media players, and their rapidly increasing role in education.
-It is framed by Mishra and Koehler's TPACK framework of teacher competencies and Puentedura's SAMR model of ICT integration in education, and underpinned by an overview of contemporary pedagogical approaches, which are translated into the mobile learning context.
-It considers the continuum of pedagogical uses of mobile technologies, ranging from apps and moblogging to QR codes and augmented reality; it covers broader issues in the implementation of mobile learning, including institutional strategies and policies, BYOD/T (Bring Your Own Device/Technology) models, and assessment practices; and it concludes with a focus on mobile educational research.
+It is framed by Mishra and Koehler's Technological Pedagogical Content Knowledge (TPACK) framework of teacher competencies and Puentedura's Substitution Augmentation Modification Redefinition (SAMR) model of information and communication technology (ICT) integration in education, and underpinned by an overview of contemporary pedagogical approaches, which are translated into the mobile learning context.
+The unit considers the continuum of pedagogical uses of mobile technologies, ranging from apps and mobloggin to QR codes and augmented reality, it covers broader issues in the implementation of mobile learning, including institutional strategies and policies, BYOD/T (Bring Your Own Device/Technology) models and assessment practices, and it concludes with a focus on mobile educational research.

 - Typically this unit is assessed in the following ways: (1) an oral presentation accompanied by peer feedback provided through mobile apps and (2) the creation of an app/mobile site accompanied by a written statement of rationale, or the curation of a collection of mobile apps/sites accompanied by written metacommentary.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Associate Professor Mark Pegrum

 - EDUC5608 Integrating Pedagogy and Technology (formerly EDUC5608 E-learning)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.